Patti Yasutake

-Patti Yasutake (born September 6, 1953) is an American film and television actress.
-She is best known for her portrayal of Nurse Alyssa Ogawa in the Star Trek franchise.
-She is the sister of Irene Hirano.
+Patti Yasutake (September 6, 1953 – August 5, 2024) was an American stage, film and television actress.
+She was best known for her portrayal of Nurse Alyssa Ogawa in the Star Trek franchise.
+She was the sister of Irene Hirano.

+Life and career

+Yasutake was born on September 6, 1953 in Gardena, California.

-Her television acting career began in 1985 with an appearance on the show T.J.
-Hooker.
+Yasutake's television acting career began in 1985 with an appearance on the show T. J. Hooker.
 More recently, she appeared on Boston Legal.
-She resides in Hollywood, California.
-She is married.
+She resided in Hollywood, California.

+She was nominated for an Independent Spirit Award for Best Supporting Female in 1988 for her role in The Wash.

+Yasutake died of a rare form of T-cell lymphoma at the UCLA Santa Monica Medical Center, on August 5, 2024, at the age of 70.